Maplewood Counseling

 Need help managing deep and ongoing emotional pain in your relationship and personal life?
 You are not alone…

 We all have to deal with emotional pain at different points in our lives.
-Life unfolds in ways we never expected (or wanted) and finding ways to get throught these tims is important.
+Life unfolds in ways we never expected (or wanted) and finding ways to get throught these painful times is important.
 Deep emotional pain is the most challenging for us all.

 Does this sound familiar?

-• You lost a loved one and feel like you are in the grips of deep sorrow, trauma, shock or all of the above.
+• You lost a loved one and feel like you are in the grips of deep sorrow, trauma, shock, and ongoing grief.

-• You are feeling lost after divorce or the end of a relationship and don’t know how to handl your intense emotions.
+• You are feeling lost after divorce or the end of a relationship and don’t know how to handle your intense emotions.

-• Maybe you feel ongoing emotional pain due to problems in your relationship or family.
+• Maybe you’re feel ongoing emotional pain due to problems in your relationship or family.

-• Or are you’re just feeling empty and a deep pain inside your gut is painful and hard to manage.
+• Or are you’re just feeling empty and a deep pain in your gut is painful and hard to manage.

-As therapists, we also experienced emotional pain as well and have to work through our pain and really understand how hard it is when going through it.
-We have a great deal of compassion and help others with their pain by focusing on the diffieerent between emotional pain and the thoughts about the situation.
+As therapists, we also experienced emotional pain as well and have to work through our pain, so we really understand how hard it is when going through it.
+We have a great deal of compassion and help others with their pain by focusing on the difference between emotional pain and the negative houghts about the situation.
 Negative thoughts make the pain feel worse, so a big part of helping is making people aware of the emotional pain and thoughts about it.
-Helping people increase their awareness and noticing the pain and trying to accept it’s there without making it into a mental concept “ this shouldn’t be happening” , “ oh, I’ll never get through this”, “it’s someone else’s fault that I’m feeling this way” are all examples of what can make your situation prolonged and much worse.
-Many people unortunately can take out their uncoscious emotional pain on others since they are not feeling well and assume the reason is something others have done.
+Helping people increase their awareness and noticing the pain and trying to accept it’s there without making it into a mental concept, such as, “ this shouldn’t be happening” , “ oh, I’ll never get through this”, “it’s someone else’s fault that I’m feeling this way”.
+These are all examples of what can make your situation prolonged and much worse for you and others.
+Many people unortunately take out their uncoscious emotional pain on others since they are not feeling well and assume the reason is something others have done to cause you to feel this way.
 Others will trigger your old emotinoal pain, but developing the skills to work with the pain without lashing out at others will help tremendously.
+You will not be able to work through old pain if you lash out at others.

-Helping people process deep emotional pain takes developing more awareness about what’s going on internally in the body and paying attention to and trying to stop negative thoughts about the experience.
-We can help you work on this to find the relife and peace you deserve.
+Helping people process deep emotional pain takes developing more awareness about what’s going on internally in the body and paying attention to and trying to stop negative thoughts and “stories” about the experience.
+We can help you work on this to find the relief and peace you deserve.

-If you are coping with emotional pain right now, that’s been hard to manage, reach out and let us know how we can help.
+If you are coping with emotional pain right now that’s been hard to manage, reach out and let us help.

 error: Content is protected !!